Academic Advising Notes

 Points of Contact:

-1. Senior Academic Adviser, Joe Slaughter, at email@example.com or x6269
+1. Senior Academic Adviser, Dr. Marcus Jones, at firstname.lastname@example.org or x6272

 2. Dr. Chris Davis, Registrar, at email@example.com, or x6381

-3. Dean Jennifer Waters, Associate Dean for Academic Affairs, email@example.com or x1581
+3. Dr. Jennifer Waters, Associate Dean for Academic Affairs, firstname.lastname@example.org or x1581